zmyqjdsj/zmyqjdsj.github.io/_pages/publications.md

----
-permalink: /
-title: "Project"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 MultiRL: A reinforcement learning framework for unparallel literary text multi-style transfer（project leader） ·This project is an nlp project in the PBL of the Massachusetts Institute of Technology Blended Learning project.
 I was awarded a $3500 PBL scholarship for the 2021 Massachusetts Institute of Technology Blended Learning project under the leadership of Gary Becigneul, a former researcher in the MIT Natural Language Processing Group.